THE

 Part IV

-18. Prices to be exhibited at the business place.– Unless a price
+18. Prices to be exhibited at the business place.– Unless a price catalogue is available for issue to customer, the

-display prominently in his shop or display-centre a notice specifying the
+manufacturer or trader shall display prominently in his shop or display-centre

-retail or wholesale price, as the case may be, of every goods available for
+a notice specifying the retail or wholesale price, as the case may be, of every

-sale in that shop or display-centre.
+goods available for sale in that shop or

-19. Receipt to be issued to the purchaser.– Every manufacturer or
+19. Receipt to be issued to the purchaser.–

 (a) the date of sale;